 The homes in brilliant shades of pink, yellow, red, and white seem to cling to the cliffside.
 You’ll get a workout climbing the steep roads and many staircases, but it’s so pretty to wander around and enjoy the views.

 It’s an incredibly picturesque and beautiful city.
 From the beautiful flowers and vines to gorgeous buildings, it’s such a lovely place to visit.

 Top Things to Do in Positano

-If you’re visiting the Amalfi Coast as a day trip, you likely will only have a couple of hours to visit Positano.
-It’s worth it even for a couple of hours to wander the winding roads in this town.
+If you’re visiting the Amalfi Coast as a day trip, you will likely only have a few hours to visit Positano.
+It’s worth it, even for a couple of hours, to wander the winding roads in this town.
 It won’t be enough time, of course, except to fall in love and plan a return visit.

 Walk down to the beach and enjoy the views looking up, which are just as impressive.
 And meander through the many small boutique shops filled with stylish clothes, handcrafted pottery, and souvenirs.